-On the other hand, those who hoard usually experience shame about their chattels and feel disturbed when others see them.
+On the other hand, those who hoard usually experience shame about their things and feel disturbed when others see them.
 They have a mess, often at the expense of their livable space, they feel ashamed and unhappy after attaining further items, and they are mostly in debt.

 Complications of Hoarding Disorder:

-Hoarding disorder can cause a variety of complications, involving:
+Hoarding Disorder can cause a variety of complications, involving: